-Account Sharing accusations
+Account sharing accusations

 Prahlad Friedman accused Bonomo and his friend Isaac Haxton of account sharing in 2011, but they have both vehemently denied the accusation.
 Instead, they’ve suggested that Haxton may have been coaching Bonomo and the situation was misunderstood.

-Hole Cards debate
+Hole cards debate

-After winning an EPT Monaco Satellite Event in November of 2016, Bonomo refused to an official photograph because he claimed that PokerStars “stole” $50k from him in rake when they failed to honor the previous SuperNova reward system through the conclusion of the 2016 calendar year.
-However, he gave in to the request once it was pointed out to him that the tournament rules legally binded him to oblige to the photo request:
+After winning an EPT Monaco Satellite Event in November of 2016, Bonomo refused to take an official photograph because he claimed that PokerStars “stole” $50k from him in rake when they failed to honor the previous SuperNova reward system through the conclusion of the 2016 calendar year.
+However, he gave in to the request once it was pointed out to him that the tournament rules legally bound him to oblige to the photo request:

 Bonomo’s stance on sexism

-In his short life as a blogger, Bonomo created only two posts on the BlogSpot account he opened in 2015: One that narrated his Burning Man Festival experience and a second taking a stand against “Sexism and Misogyny in Poker“.
-In this post, he wrote, “An inexcusably large percentage of male poker players treat women like shit.”
+In his short life as a blogger, Bonomo created only two posts on the BlogSpot account he opened in 2015: one that narrated his Burning Man Festival experience; and a second taking a stand against “Sexism and Misogyny in Poker“.
+In this post, he wrote, “An inexcusably large percentage of male poker players treat women like shit.“

 He followed up on this indictment of sexism in poker in 2016, when he reported other players’ inappropriate behavior during a tournament.
 Using Twitter to report what he witnessed at the 47th Annual WSOP, he logged instances of “microaggressions,” which he defined as a “subtle but offensive comment or action directed at a minority or other non-dominant group that is often unintentional or unconsciously reinforces a stereotype.”

-Most recently, in response to the #metoo movement in 2017, Bonomo declared his support for the cause via social media and publically apologized for his own role in perpetuating sexist stereotypes and sexually aggressive behaviors:
+Most recently, in response to the #metoo movement in 2017, Bonomo declared his support for the cause via social media and publically apologized for his own role in perpetuating sexist stereotypes and sexually aggressive behaviors.

 – Justin Bonomo’s Private Life –